 Coronary Artery Disease

-Our high tech approach to surgical care includes state of the art technology and minimally invasive techniques that provide the excellent patient care you have come to expect in addition to shortening your recovery time.
-Shasta Regional Medical Center surgeons perform a broad spectrum of surgeries including general, orthopedic, vascular, spine, gynecologic, thoracic, cardiac, urologic and ear, nose, throat.
+Our high-tech approach to surgical care includes state-of-the-art technology and minimally invasive techniques that provide the excellent patient care you have come to expect in addition to shortening your recovery time.
+Shasta Regional Medical Center surgeons perform a broad spectrum of surgeries including general, orthopedic, vascular, spine, gynecologic, thoracic, cardiac, urologic, and ear, nose, and throat.

 We are pleased to offer a blood conservation option for surgical procedures as well.
 From the time you enter our pre-op clinic until you are discharged home, you will be under the care and guidance of our compassionate and experienced staff, most of whom have received advanced certification in their field.
 We look forward to meeting you and accompanying you on your journey to recovery.